 Holiday Autos This UK-based company is also known for its customer service.
 From the Telegraph: It is best to book direct with the UK office of a car rental company or with one of the better-known specialist brokers which should have a reasonably competent after-sales customer service team, such as Auto Europe and Holiday Autos.
 Find out more.

 No matter which car rental company you choose, I highly recommend that you purchase a travel insurance policy that includes a Collision Damage Waiver.
-A full travel insurance policy with World Nomads can provide you with better coverage than you will get buying from a car rental company.
+A full travel insurance policy with Travelex can provide you with better coverage than you will get buying from a car rental company.
 And you get so much more!
 The policies are flexible and can be purchased or upgraded at any point in your trip.
 Prices are highly competitive and coverage includes 24-hour emergency assistance, trip cancellation, theft, full medical reimbursement and an option for coverage of a wide range of adventure sports.
 There are also a number of extras such as travel alerts, language guides and on online travel journal.
+Get a quote now.